jeffreygroneberg/dota2stats/README.md

 java -jar dota2stats.jar
 ```

-An interactive shell will greet you telling all the further steps you need to know to get your stats from the tool:
+The shell will greet you telling all the further steps you need to know to get your stats from the tool:

 <pre>
 usage: dota2stats <options>